apabrito1/apabrito1.github.io/_pages/about.md

 I am interested in algebraic geometry, specifically in birational geometry and moduli spaces.

-This is my personal academic website.
+This is my academic website.